+• 7C436110-AB2A-4BBB-A880-FE41995C9F82:security-mode

-- 7C436110-AB2A-4BBB-A880-FE41995C9F82:security-mode - ASCII string defining FireWire security mode.
+ASCII string defining FireWire security mode.
 Legacy, can be found in IOFireWireFamily source code in IOFireWireController.cpp.
 It is recommended not to set this variable, which may speedup system startup.
-Setting to full is equivalent to not setting the variable and none disables FireWire security. - 4D1EDE05-38C7-4A6A-9CC6-4BCCA8B38C14:UIScale One-byte data defining boot.efi user interface scaling.
-Should be 01 for normal screens and 02 for HiDPI - 7C436110-AB2A-4BBB-A880-FE41995C9F82:ForceDisplayRotationInEFI 32-bit integer defining display rotation.
-Can be 0 for no rotation or any of 90, 180, 270 for matching ro- - tation in degrees.
+Setting to full is equivalent to not setting the variable and none disables FireWire security.

-4D1EDE05-38C7-4A6A-9CC6-4BCCA8B38C14:DefaultBackgroundColor Four-byte BGRA data defining boot.efi user interface background colour.
-Standard colours include BF BF BF

-00 (Light Gray) and 00 00 00 (Syrah Black).
+- 4D1EDE05-38C7-4A6A-9CC6-4BCCA8B38C14:UIScale - One-byte data defining boot.efi user interface scaling.
+Should be 01 for normal screens and 02 for HiDPI screens. - 4D1EDE05-38C7-4A6A-9CC6-4BCCA8B38C14:DefaultBackgroundColor Four-byte BGRA data defining boot.efi user interface background colour.
+Standard colours include BF BF BF 00 (Light Gray) and 00 00 00 00 (Syrah Black).
 Other colours may be set at user's preference.